Parish Health Ministry

 Guided Meditation (both imagery and affirmations) is a practice that can help your body and mind work together for your benefit.
 It has the potential to help reduce feelings of stress and anxiety and lower blood pressure, and it has a positive impact on your immune system and your physiological response to pain.
 We use meditations from Kaiser Permanente and the University of Michigan.
 We start with sharing concerns and a prayer, then we are still and listen to the practitioner on our recording as we control our breathing, leading us into a relaxed state.
 Depending on where you are, you can sit or lie comfortably with legs and arms uncrossed, breathe naturally and rhythmically, and listen.
 Your mind may wander and you may even fall asleep.
 You still receive the positive effects of meditation.
 Many of our participants find they do better meditating in a group as it becomes a routine.

 Fortunately, Anne Brack stepped forward to continue the Guided Meditation Group after both men had passed away.
-She leads the evening sessions on Thursdays at 7:30 pm in person and on Zoom.
+She leads the evening sessions on Thursdays at 7:30 pm on Zoom.

 Anne continues the emails started by Maurice and sends them out to over 200 people each week.
 This includes the links for the meditations.
 She consistently gets feedback from people who use the links from the weekly emails to meditate at their convenience.